IMPORTANT AIRLINE SAFETY ISSUE

 -----------------------------------------

-***NOTE -- (A couple of years ago, many airlines, such as British Airways, Emirates, Etihad Airways, Quantas, Singapore Airlines, and, Lufthansa, put their 4-engine Airbus A380s, and, 4-engine Boeing 747s, into storage, and, stated, at that time, that they were "Permanently" retiring these 4-engine aircraft, because of their higher operating costs and higher fuel usage.
+***NOTE -- (A couple of years ago, many airlines, such as British Airways, Emirates, Etihad Airways, Quantas, Global, Singapore Airlines, and, Lufthansa, put their 4-engine Airbus A380s, and, 4-engine Boeing 747s, into storage, and, stated, at that time, that they were "Permanently" retiring these 4-engine aircraft, because of their higher operating costs and higher fuel usage.

 ***However, since the widspread internet circulation, and, the overwhelmingly favorable response to this AIRLINE SAFETY blog - ( www.airlinesafety.info ), which describes, in detail, the considerable risk involved in

-2-engine airliner over-ocean passenger flights, as posted on Facebook (before cancellation), and, on other media, all 6 of these major airlines, and others, seem to have decided to reconsider this 2-engine over-ocean policy, and, have announced that they are returning many of their 4-engine Airbus A380s back into service.
+2-engine airliner over-ocean passenger flights, as posted on Facebook (before cancellation), and, on other media, all 7 of these major airlines, and others, seem to have decided to reconsider this 2-engine over-ocean policy, and, have announced that they are returning many of their 4-engine Airbus A380s back into service.

 ***In addition, there have recently been many YouTube aviation videos published announcing the return of the 4-engine Boeing 747.